apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

 ### Defining Access Keys in the Drill core-site.xml File

-To configure the access keys in Drill's core-site.xml file, navigate to the `$DRILL_HOME/conf` or `$DRILL_SITE` directory, and rename the core-site-example.xml file to core-site.xml.
+To configure the access keys in Drill's core-site.xml file, navigate to the `$DRILL_HOME/conf` or `$DRILL_SITE` directory, and rename the `core-site-example.xml` file to `core-site.xml`.
 Replace the text `ENTER_YOUR_ACESSKEY` and `ENTER_YOUR_SECRETKEY` with your AWS credentials and also include the endpoint, as shown in the following example:

        <configuration>
            <property>